thanveernawaz3/Hotelin/README.md

 This website was built with HTML & CSS

-The Topic that i have choose is
+The Topic that i have choosen is

 I am manager of a 5 Star Hotel.
 I would like to have a website which describes various amenities like restaurant, various stays (couple, group, etc.,) and